MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-auditing.md

 As a Power BI service admin, you can analyze usage for all Power BI resources at the tenant level by using custom reports based on the Power BI activity log.
 You can download the activities by using a REST API or PowerShell cmdlet.
 You can also filter the activity data by date range, user, and activity type.

+> [!NOTE]
+> You need to be familiar with the [Power BI Admin API](/rest/api/power-bi/admin) and [Power BI PowerShell modules](/powershell/power-bi/overview?view=powerbi-ps&preserve-view=true).
+PowerShell modules must be installed before you can run commands.

+> There can be a lag of up to 30 minutes to retrieve Power BI events.

 ### Activity log requirements

 You must meet these requirements to access the Power BI activity log:

-- You must either be a global admin or a Power BI service admin.
+- You must either be a global admin or a Power BI Administrator.
 - You have installed the [Power BI Management cmdlets](https://www.powershellgallery.com/packages/MicrosoftPowerBIMgmt) locally or use the Power BI Management cmdlets in Azure Cloud Shell.

 ### ActivityEvents REST API